 This post explains the link between circulating LDL cholesterol and diabetes.
 According to heart.org, diabetes lowers HDL levels and raises triglyceride and LDL levels, which increases the risk of heart attack and stroke.
 This condition is called diabetic dyslipidemia.

 Your body needs LDL because of the very important functions it performs in the body.
-But, it is its high levels beyond normal that can be dangerous with health complications.
+But, it is the high levels beyond normal that can be dangerous with health complications.

-Add to it the possible complications of high blood sugar of diabetes and you have a double-whammy working against you.
+Add to it the complications of diabetes and you have a double-whammy working against you.

 Insulin plays a pivotal role in the conversion of glucose and fats into energy.
 When the production of insulin falls (as in Type 1 diabetes ) or the utilization of insulin is not proper (as in Type 2 diabetes), then the conversion of glucose and fats into energy is hampered.